AckeeCZ/ios-tart-images/README.md

 tart login registry.hub.docker.com
 ```

-As a username use your Github username and as a password you need to generate new [Personal access token](https://github.com/settings/tokens).
+As a username use your Dockerhub username and as a password you need to generate new [Personal access token](https://app.docker.com/accounts/ackee/settings/personal-access-tokens/create).
+Assign it _Read & Write_ permissions.

 Once you're successfully logged in just run